zix99/sshsysmon/readme.md

 ### Running Scheduled Job

-The service is (currently) meant to be used in a cron job.
+The best way to run the service automatically is with a cron job.

 Edit your cron jobs with